raycast/extensions/extensions/mattermost/README.md

 2. If you are a member of several teams at the same time, you must explicitly specify the default team name in the extension settings

+3. You can choose to open deep links in browser or Mattermost application (default)

 ## Commands